gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 #### 5. The end?

-When they finally manage to break into the governor's vault and are swimming in gold and jewels, they'll hear a loud cannon blast, and suddenly a cannonball will shatter one of the walls.
+When they finally manage to break into the governor's safe and are swimming in gold and jewels, they'll hear a loud cannon blast, and suddenly a cannonball will shatter one of the walls.

 While they recover from the explosion, they'll see the fearsome vampire captain DraChuckla enter through the hole with his ghoul henchmen to seize their loot while laughing at them.

-He'll approach the player characters, pluck a hair from each of them, and stick them to voodoo dolls, saying, "Just in case you become a problem," and then they'll fall unconscious.
+He'll approach the player characters, pluck a hair from each of them, and stick them to voodoo dolls, saying, «Just in case you become a problem», and then they'll fall unconscious.

 When they manage to get up, they'll see through the hole in the wall that the black-sailed ship that was in the distance from the port is sailing away with DraChuckla on board and Governor Marlon tied and gagged.